Webinar Series – Edible Cities Network Global Lunch Talks

 Although local political, economic and climatic conditions vary widely around the world, cities and independent urban food initiatives often face the same challenges when it comes to implementing these kinds of sustainable solutions, including how to access to available land, how to develop viable long-term implementation and management strategies, and how to successfully balance conflicting interests.

-Next webinar coming soon!
+Next webinar in April!

 Lunch Talk #1